-With the Summer trucking along, now is the perfect time to take a breather and do some forward planning.
-If you consider that the general pace of life and work seem to pick up once September 1st roles around, it pays to put in a little more time and effort now to avoid future stress.
+With the summer trucking along, now is the perfect time to take a breather and do some forward planning.
+If you consider that the general pace of life and work seem to pick up once September 1st rolls around, it pays to put in a little more time and effort now to avoid future stress.

 If you don’t know the answers to these questions, fret not!
-Year-end communications can be tamed with a well-thought out plan that integrates fundraising, storytelling and stewardship in a way that makes donors feel appreciated and engaged.
-This will mean more revenue for your organization!
+Year-end communications can be tamed with a well-thought out plan that integrates fundraising, storytelling, and stewardship in a way that makes donors feel appreciated and engaged.
+And major bonus, this will mean more revenue for your organization!

-Review these 5 steps to develop your unique plan and you’ll be on your way to a less stressful Fall/Winter season.
+Review these 5 steps to develop your unique plan and you’ll be on your way to a less stressful year-end giving season.

 The key to really successful year-end appeals is consistent messaging.
 From newsletters to direct mail to donor meetings, you want to make sure that the donor consistently receives a consistent from your organization.
 Consistency is key because it will develop the donors’ confidence and trust in your organization, and will enhance the strength of the brand.